Child Support & College Tuition

 Consult with an Experienced Central Texas Family Law Attorney Regarding How Divorce Will Affect Your Children’s Higher Educations

 You and your divorcing spouse’s first priority is naturally your children’s ongoing health and well-being.
 Part of this includes their higher education, and the cost of a college education continues to rise.
 Including terms in your divorce that spell out your ex’s ongoing financial responsibility in the matter is in your children’s best interests.
 Do not let college tuition expenses get lost in the divorce shuffle.
-Attorney Brett H. Pritchard at The Law Office of Brett H. Pritchard in Central Texas has the experience, dedication, and skill to help ensure that your children’s educations are protected.
-For more information, please contact or call us at (254) 220-4225 today.
+Attorney Brett H. Pritchard at the Law Office of Brett H. Pritchard in Central Texas has the experience, dedication, and skill to help ensure that your children’s educations are protected.
+For more information, please contact us online or call us at (254) 781-4222 today.

 Categories: